cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### What are the usage limits of Cockroach Cloud Serverless (beta)?

-Free clusters have a limit of 250M Request Units per month and 5GB of storage, but the performance is throttled to a maximum of 100 RUs/second.
+Free clusters have a limit of 250M Request Units per month and 5GB of storage.
 Paid clusters have access to the same resources with no limitations in addition to the amount you pay for.

 ### What is a Request Unit?